rushilgupta/dronecontrol/README.md

   - Build model to point various utterances to this intents.
   - Set endpoint of this skill as AWS Lambda ARN (that we'll create in next step).

   F. Lamda
   - Create a lambda file index.js based on provided `skills.js`.
-  - The code maps each intent to actionable handler code.
+  - The code maps each intent to an actionable handler code.
 This code extracts slots and creates a payload to be sent to SQS.
-  - Lambda also send out an appropriate voice reply.
+  - Lambda also sends out an appropriate voice reply.

   G. SQS
-  - It is simple queue with minimum capacity.
-Since only one drone is in the play, this queue doesn't need to handle more than ~10 events per minute.
+  - A simple queue.
+Since only one drone is in the play, this queue doesn't need any fancy setup to handle more than ~10 events per minute.

   H. Drone service
   Drone service is a inifintely looping program that does the following:
   - Polls SQS.
-  - If a messgae is available, then extract payload and call corresponding method. `"TakeOffDroneIntent" -> takeOff()`
+  - If a messgae is available, then extracts payload and calls the corresponding method. `"TakeOffDroneIntent" -> takeOff()`
-  - The method calls `pyparrot` library to execute movement `"Up", "Down", "Land"`
+  - The method calls `pyparrot` library to execute movement `"Up", "Down", "Land"`.